jason-dubon/OnboardKit/README.md

 # OnboardKit

-OnboardKit is a Swift library that provides simple and easy onboarding flow for your iOS apps.
+OnboardKit is a Swift library that provides simple and easy onboarding and sign in flow for your iOS apps.

 ## Contents